tempertemper/www.tempertemper.net/src/site/posts/2022-09-20--its-good-to-make-mistakes.md

     - Design
 ---

-Like all five year olds, my son did something the other day, and I I had to correct him.
+Like all five year olds, my son did something the other day, and I had to correct him.
 Afterwards he said he felt embarrassed, so I reassured him that it was OK to have done it, and that we all have to learn somehow.

 As a designer and developer, particularly looking back now through my lens as an accessibility specialist, I've made countless mistakes.